0theinfinite/ascending/README.md

 ## Introduction

-This project investigates the interplay between school performance and intergenerational mobility within various commuting zones.
-By integrating school ratings and sentiment analysis of online reviews, it seeks to highlight patterns of educational disparities and propose avenues for promoting social mobility.
+This project investigates the interplay between school performance and intergenerational mobility within various counties and commuting zones.
+By integrating school ratings and sentiment analysis of online reviews into the **county** and **commuting zone** levels, it seeks to highlight patterns of educational disparities and propose avenues for promoting social mobility.

 Originally focused solely on Illinois, the project has expanded to examine school performance across Wisconsin, Illinois, Indiana, and Michigan.
 This broader geographic scope enhances the generalizability of findings.